LeoJiang1993/StevensCSSATech2018/first_week.md

 ### Inheritance and Multiple Inheritance

 # Python Test
+## How To Submit

+You have two choices:

+1. create a fork from this repository and submit the code via github.
+2. send me an email which contains your name.

+## 0. Comments
+* White a comment including necessary information which can identify you.

 ## 1. List
 * write a list and init it with [1, 2, 3, 4, 5, ]
 * append 6 to 10 to the list